bhavinrlad-design/pryysm24/README.md

 #### Common Issues:

-1. **Authentication Errors**:
+1. **OIDC Authentication Errors**:
-   - Ensure the `AZURE_CREDENTIALS` secret contains the **exact** JSON output from the `az ad sp create-for-rbac` command
-   - Verify there are no extra spaces, line breaks or formatting issues
+   - Verify the federated credential is configured correctly in Azure AD
+   - Ensure GitHub repository name, branch name, and organization are exact matches
+   - Check that `AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, and `AZURE_SUBSCRIPTION_ID` are correctly set
    - Make sure the service principal has contributor access to your resource group

 2. **Deployment Failures**: